-10.9 There are 15 healthy living centres and health centres in Medway the locations of which are shown in figure 10.2.
+10.9 There are four healthy living centres and health centres in Medway the locations are one per principle town; at Rainham, Rochester, Chatham and Gillingham.
 These are the base for a number of integrated health services and some community facilities.
 Some are also co-located with GP practices.